robbywashere-zz/ChatWithMe/README.md

 Backup, version control, or rename the existing ones.

-The names of the files are: mod_web_presence.lua, mod_bosh.lua, mod_carbons.lua, prosody.cfg.lua
+The names of the files are: mod_web_presence.lua, mod_carbons.lua, mod_bosh.lua, mod_carbons.lua, prosody.cfg.lua

 To find the location of your current prosody modules and config file try: